soulbiz/logging-elk/installation/README.md

             proxy_cache_bypass $http_upgrade;
         }
     }
+</code></pre>

 Save and exit.
-This configures Nginx to direct your server's HTTP traffic to the Kibana application, which is listening on localhost:5601.
-Also, Nginx will use the htpasswd.users file, that we created earlier, and require basic authentication.
+This configures Nginx to direct your server's HTTP traffic to the Kibana application, which is listening on `localhost:5601`.
+Also, Nginx will use the `htpasswd.users` file, that we created earlier, and require basic authentication.

 Now start and enable Nginx to put our changes into effect:

     sudo systemctl start nginx
     sudo systemctl enable nginx

-Note: This tutorial assumes that SELinux is disabled.
-If this is not the case, you may need to run the following command for Kibana to work properly: sudo setsebool -P httpd_can_network_connect 1
+**Note**: *This tutorial assumes that SELinux is disabled.*

-Kibana is now accessible via your FQDN or the public IP address of your ELK Server i.e. http://elk\_server\_public\_ip/.
+Kibana is now accessible via your FQDN or the public IP address of your ELK Server i.e. `http://elk\_server\_public\_ip/`.
 If you go there in a web browser, after entering the "kibanaadmin" credentials, you should see a Kibana welcome page which will ask you to configure an index pattern.
 Let's get back to that later, after we install all of the other components.

-Install Logstash
+## Install Logstash

-The Logstash package shares the same GPG Key as Elasticsearch, and we already installed that public key, so let's create and edit a new Yum repository file for Logstash:
+The Logstash package shares the same GPG Key as Elasticsearch, and we already installed that public key.

+Create and edit a new yum repository file for Logstash:

-    sudo vi /etc/yum.repos.d/logstash.repo
+    sudo vim /etc/yum.repos.d/logstash.repo

 Add the following repository configuration:
-/etc/yum.repos.d/logstash.repo

     [logstash-2.2]
     name=logstash repository for 2.2 packages